Software-defined networking (SDN) has many benefits, but the right questions must be answered first…

 Once the cost implication has been understood and factored in, the next major step is working with the right SDN vendor.
 As mentioned above, SDN is becoming a strategic move for businesses that are growing quickly and pushing digital boundaries.
 With that in mind, a professional vendor will consider the key business requirements and provide relevant recommendations.
 Naturally, business leaders should ask the standard questions when taking on any new IT vendor, including how much experience do they have; can they support the solution; as well as reference sites and case studies.
 Importantly, business leaders must tackle the potential limitations or downsides of the technology with the potential vendor – as there are always limitations attached to every technology solution.

 Given that mobile and wireless networks are key features in many existing IT setups, it’s important to understand how SDN fits into these equations.
-Here, the internal mediums that connect to SDN platforms are a consideration but are definitely manageable within an SDN framework.
-Mobile and wireless WAN infrastructure is more related to SDN’s external equivalent of SD-WAN, which makes a fundamental improvement to how various connectivity mediums are managed – including wireless, fibre and mobile.
+Here, the internal mediums that connect to SDN platforms are a consideration but are manageable within an SDN framework.
+Mobile and wireless WAN infrastructure are more related to SDN’s external equivalent of SD-WAN, which makes a fundamental improvement to how various connectivity mediums are managed – including wireless, fibre and mobile.
 Notably, the ability on SD-WAN to control data packets across the best mediums of connectivity (according to latency, importance, and priority) is transformative in the SD-WAN space.

 For businesses that are growing quickly and becoming more reliant on digital systems and processes, SDN is becoming an increasingly attractive technology solution.
 There are never any silver bullets, however, and decision-makers have to carefully consider the long-term implications.